DK Riser Remix (No Vents), 40mm with a Front Switch

 The model posted here has some updates which I thought may be beneficial, after assembling and using mine.
 One of the updates (the TPU top covers) however, are not tested.
 The TPU top covers included here have an overlap, which should help better isolate light leaks.
 This version appears to slice fine, and is included in the .3mf.
 If you prefer to print a tested part, please use the TPU covers included in the original DK Riser design (which this was remixed from), since those are also compatible (I did not include those here).
 If you choose to make the untested TPU top covers, please provide feedback on them.

-A list of suggested parts for this can be found on my site:
+A list of suggested parts and additional info for this can be found on my site:

 https://www.mystoopidstuff.com/blog/dk-riser-remix-is-posted

-This will require some soldering, and a few tools like screwdrivers, wires cutters, wire strippers, and a heat gun to shrink some heat shrink on the wires.
+Building this will require some soldering, and a few tools like screwdrivers, wires cutters, wire strippers, and a heat gun to shrink some heat shrink on the wires.
 Superglue is also needed to secure the TPU covers, and I also dabbed a bit on the switch and the DC inlet jack to help secure them.
+Since this is somewhat of an electronics project, it also requires some knowledge of how to connect the LEDs, switch and fuse, and is therefore an at your own risk project.

 The STL's are not oriented for printing, however if you use the .3mf (which was created in OrcaSlicer), the parts are set up to print.
 Note however that I did not test the 3mf (since I printed parts piecemeal to test), but I set them up as I would print them.
 The .3mf has painted supports (use tree-manual) for the front right, front left, and back right corners.
 The .3mf is set up to print in PETG using a an engineering plate, however I used the cool plate for the TPU parts (with some of the Bambu liquid glue as a release agent), and it worked well.
 If the TPU parts stick too much, some IPA can be used as they are separated from the plate, which helps to dissolve the glue to remove them.